rs/zerolog/README.md

 * `zerolog.LevelFieldName`: Can be set to customize level field name.
 * `zerolog.MessageFieldName`: Can be set to customize message field name.
 * `zerolog.ErrorFieldName`: Can be set to customize `Err` field name.
-* `zerolog.SampleFieldName`: Can be set to customize the field name added when sampling is enabled.
 * `zerolog.TimeFieldFormat`: Can be set to customize `Time` field value formatting.
 If set with an empty string, times are formated as UNIX timestamp.
 	// DurationFieldUnit defines the unit for time.Duration type fields added
 	// using the Dur method.